6529-Collections/nextgen/docs/setter-functions.md

 <!-- end of the list -->

     /**
-      * @dev Change the token data of an existing token id.
+      * @dev Change the token data of an existing token.
-      * @param _tokenId Refers to the existing token id that the token data will be modified.
+      * @param _tokenId Refers to the existing token for which the token data will be modified.
       * @param newData Refers to the updated token data that will replace the existing ones.
     */